Programme: Integrated PhD and MSc in Fluid Dynamics

 The ability to measure, model and predict fluid flows is therefore critically important to the innovation of processes and products across almost all industries, and to the monitoring and prediction of environmental processes.

 ‘I feel that the CDT offers excellent experience in applications of academic research in both academia and industry’.
 Hannah Kreczak, CDT student

 ‘Being part of a cohort has been great, especially working alongside people from different academic backgrounds’.
 Rob Kelly, CDT student

-The Faculties of Engineering and Mathematics & Physical Sciences have each received the Athena SWAN Silver Awards in recognition of our success in recruiting, retaining and developing/promoting women in Science, Engineering and Technology.
+The Faculties of Engineering and Mathematics & Physical Sciences have received the Athena SWAN Silver and Bronze Awards respectively in recognition of our success in recruiting, retaining and developing/promoting women in Science, Engineering and Technology.